How do you find your Self?

 In simple terms, what this adventure, to find one’s Self is really about, is something that we are still in the early stages of unravelling, but what we humans have known about for a very long time.

-We are souls (or spirits if you prefer) having a physical body, a human spacesuit, for living on this planet.
+We are souls (or spirits if you prefer) having a physical body, our human spacesuit for living on this planet.
 We are both spirit and animal in the process of awakening, and in that also lies our dilemma and work – the two are not the best of bedfellows.
 One belongs in a cosmic high vibration of love, the other gravitates to lower vibrations and separation.
-Our challenge then, through lifting our consciousness, is to build a bridge between the two states and make them, as near as damn it, one. [ How to find your self ]
+Our challenge then, through lifting our consciousness, is to build a bridge between the two states and make them, as near as damn it, one.

 So this quest ties into our awakening, to increasing consciousness, and that is why it is so important we each take up this adventure – and in our own way.